tanaylab/metacells/docs/source/Metacells Vignette.rst

-This filled in ``umap_x`` and ``umap_y`` per-metacell (observation) annotations, which can be used to generate 2D projectiondiagrams.
+This filled in ``umap_x`` and ``umap_y`` per-metacell (observation) annotations, which can be used to generate 2D projection diagrams (it also filled in a boolean ``top_feature_gene`` mask designating the genes used).
 Typically such diagrams use additional metadata (such as type annotations) to color the points, but here we just show the raw
 projection: